pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 -------|----|--------
 1.0.0.0|July 17, 2019|Initial release
 1.0.1.0|April 21, 2020|Added support for Teams hosts
-2.0.0.0|July 10, 2020| jqwidgets replaced with a custom FluentUI Component and IE11 Support
+2.0.0.0|July 10, 2020| jqwidgets replaced with a customKanban Board based on Office UI Component and IE11 Support

 [Read More about the implementation of this Board](./src/kanban/Readme.md)

 ## Usage